 At HBU, Ward made meaningful friendships and was involved in Kaleo Discipleship program, in the Alpha Chi Honor Society, on the HBU Recreation Team, served on the Student Programming Board, volunteered with the Red Cross, and was a commuter assistant.
 She earned the President’s Award and the Commuter Assistant of the Year.
 Her full schedule taught her how to plan and prioritize effectively.

 “The Biology program is not easy but it’s not supposed to be easy,” Ward said.
 “The professors were great and gave me words of wisdom; they really encouraged me and helped change my life.
-They helped mold me in the scientist I am today.”
+They helped mold me into the scientist I am today.”

 After graduating in 2019, Ward took a position as a nursing assistant.
 She studied and took the MCAT, then began applying for medical schools.
 Ward interviewed with several medical schools, but she was especially drawn to UH’s mission.